 Morning: Sleep in or explore on your own.

 Spend the afternoon exploring highlights of Czech modern and contemporary visual art and design (including early abstraction, cubism, nationalism and socialist realism, political and conceptual art) with experts associated with the Czech National Gallery.
 Includes museums, galleries, and public sculpture walking tour.
-We'll take the tram for dinner together in a farm-to-table restaurant located in an up-and-coming warehouse district.
+Evening on your own for shopping, dining, or a concert.

 Wednesday, June 27th - Meals: B, L